 Cake; the ultimate people pleaser and the tradition which in an age of kicking them to the curb still floats everyones’ boat.
 Everyone loves cake.
 But how can you make it work for all of your guests, regardless of their food allergies?
 It’s a very real issue right now, with more and more people experiencing adverse reactions to many of the core ingredients used in creating wedding cakes, and in our eyes, no one should miss out, but where do you even begin?!
 Thankfully, we’ve managed to call in an expert to offer you all of the advice you need.
 Bee’s Bakery has taken the baking world by storm thanks to epic, delicious creations, and Bee is an absolute fountain of knowledge when it comes to plant based cakes.
 I’m going to guess that her microbiology and medical science pre-cakey experience has a part to play in her championing of the alternative bake, so there’s not a more perfect lady for the job of chief advice giver!

-If you are having your cake made by a pro, we recommend having a look at our Love Lust List, a directory of wedding suppliers hand picked by team RMW, for their creativity, artistic flair and affinity for a cake covered in flowers.
+If you are having your cake made by a pro, we recommend having a look at The List, our directory of wedding suppliers hand-picked by team RMW, for their creativity, artistic flair and affinity for a cake covered in flowers.
 Oh and they bake things that taste good too.

-Read on for lots of gorgeous cake inspiration from the best bakers in the business, and apologies in advance for how hungry this feature will make you…
+Read on for lots of gorgeous wedding cake ideas and advice from the best bakers in the business, and apologies in advance for how hungry this feature will make you…

 Afternoon Bridelings!
 I have to warn you, if you haven’t eaten lunch yet and you have a sweet tooth… divert your attention!
 Prepare yourself to start thinking about cake, but more specifically, wedding cake.